 Stone and tile trends change constantly in the architectural and design communities, and can be difficult to keep up with.
 We at Contemporary Stone & Tile Design magazine wanted to get opinions from different architects and designers around the country to find out what they are seeing, and what they expect to see.

 Is natural stone making a comeback?
 Did it ever go away?
 One of our main stories this issue is stone and tile design trends.
 We spoke with architects and designers from around the country about what they see are the tile and stone trends in the market right now, and moving forward.

 While working for another company primarily doing tilework, Kurt Bartzsch was given the challenge to start the company’s fabrication shop.
 Bartzsch primarily learned on a trial-and-error basis before going out on his own.

 This year, Stone World celebrates its 35th anniversary.
 And while the magazine itself has evolved through the decades, the stone industry at large has also experienced change and growth, as well as some hardships over time.

 Matt LoGiudice of Dynamic Stone Care stepped up to the challenge to clean and repair a Calacatta marble base of a historic sculpture that had been damaged from enduring years of South Florida’s weather conditions

 A 1964 historic building in South Florida that currently houses a condominium complex was designed by Edward Durell Stone and restored by his son, Hicks Stone Son, in the late 1990s.
 But while the exterior of the building was revived, the Italian marble base of a sculpture that sits outdoors was in need of repair.

-In this issue of Stone World Magazine, read about the latest product innovations in the stone industry, stroll with us down memory lane in recognition of our 35th anniversary, hear about the latest news regarding stone fabrication, and much more!
+In this issue of Stone World Magazine, read about the latest product innovations in the stone fabricating industry, hear about stone design and application case studies from around the globe, and much more!